 Membership Chairman Brownsburg Lions Club--Ray Furner

-Lions have been in Brownsburg for more 85 years.
+Lions have been in Brownsburg for more than 88 years.
 Call 852-8087 check with the Webmaster to find out how the Lions work to make Brownsburg, and the world a better, safer place to live.
 Check us out.
 You can help make a difference.

 History of Lions Clubs International

 Melvin Jones: He was a successful insurance agent in Chicago, who met regularly with several friends at lunch.
 Gradually, Jones came to realize that a person who was doing well should make provisions to give something back to society.
 That was in 1917.
 As a result, Lions Clubs International was born with the first convention held in 1922.
-Among the first members were Mexico, Canada, and China.
+Charter members were Mexico, Canada, and China.

 Helen Keller: Keller was blind, deaf, and could not speak.
 Yet she overcame those difficulties to address the Lions International Convention in 1925.
 She challenged the Lions to become "Knights for the Blind."
 We did, and the rest is history.
 Today, Lions support a multitude of projects designed to help those who are so unfortunate to be blind, and to help prevent the occurrence of blindness in others.